fvella/MGBC/README.md

 ### References  ###
 * Massimo Bernaschi, Giancarlo Carbone, and Flavio Vella.
 2015.
 Betweenness centrality on Multi-GPU systems.
 In Proceedings of the 5th Workshop on Irregular Applications: Architectures and Algorithms (IA3 '15).
 ACM, New York, NY, USA, , Article 12 , 4 pages.
 DOI: https://doi.org/10.1145/2833179.2833192
 * Massimo Bernaschi, Giancarlo Carbone, and Flavio Vella.
 2016.
 Scalable betweenness centrality on multi-GPU systems.
 In Proceedings of the ACM International Conference on Computing Frontiers (CF '16).
 ACM, New York, NY, USA, 29-36.
 DOI: https://doi.org/10.1145/2903150.2903153
-* Flavio Vella, Giancarlo Carbone, Massimo Bernaschi.
-Algorithms and heuristics for scalable betweenness centrality computation on multi-GPU systems. https://arxiv.org/abs/1602.00963
+* Flavio Vella, Massimo Bernaschi, and Giancarlo Carbone.
+2018.
+Dynamic Merging of Frontiers for Accelerating the Evaluation of Betweenness Centrality.
+J. Exp.
+Algorithmics 23, Article 1.4 (2018), 19 pages.
+DOI:https://doi.org/10.1145/3182656
+.